appsocially/upil-site/docs/development/README.md

 If you do not handle a node, ensure that the default `component` parameter is returned.
 This will guarantee that all nodes are mapped to a widget.
 :::

-### ChatThemePlugin Widgets
+### ChatMode Widgets

 Widgets are Vue components that represent a `VisualNode` in the Chat UI.
-The `ChatThemePlugin` component will dynamically instantiate widgets in the appropriate place in the Chat UI using the override function mapping.
+The `ChatMode` component will dynamically instantiate widgets in the appropriate place in the Chat UI using the override function mapping.
 Each override widget receives the `VisualNode` properties, and the `upilInstance` as top-level props.
 In addition, nodes which expect user-input receive a `sendInput` function to send user-input to the UPIL Core.

 <br/><br/>
 Some useful props from `VisualNode` include: